AusDTO/service-handbook/_discovery/2-starting-discovery/2-2-kick-off.md

 section: 2-starting-discovery
 ---

-The Discovery starts with a kick-off session, which includes the whole team, plus subject matter experts and business owners.
+The Discovery starts with a kick-off session, which includes the whole team, plus subject matter experts and business owners, and three assessors that have been [assigned](https://www.dto.gov.au/standard/meeting-standard/) to this product.
 It’s helpful for senior stakeholders to drop in for a short while too.
 Kicking off a Discovery is typically a collection of high-energy collaborative workshops over the course of 2 days.

 Before the session, you should collect existing research and data around the service and the current user experience.